HyperiaLabs/hackathon-solana-encode/README.md

 ## Overview

-Hyperia Labs introduces its pioneering Behavioral Prediction Tool, a solution designed to decipher and anticipate the actions and trends within the blockchain space.
-By harnessing powerful AI algorithms like Deep Neural Network Analysis, this tool sifts through complex on-chain data to provide a holistic view of user behaviors and preferences.
-This multifaceted approach enables more accurate forecasting of market liquidity, user interaction trends, and the potential for fraudulent activities.
+Hyperia Labs presents an advanced Behavioral Prediction.
+Tool that employs Deep Learning, Deep Neural network and Blockchain analytics to provide predictive insights into user behaviors.
+By analyzing on-chain data, the tool can adeptly anticipates market trends and user behavior.
+This comprehensive tool not only deciphers current user interactions but also sets a new standard in forecasting future activities within the blockchain space, making it an indispensable asset for investors, project owners and analysts alike.

-All of our content created for the hackathon can be accessed on [this Notion page](https://mathis-hyperia-labs.notion.site/Solana-x-Encode-Hackaton-Hyperia-Labs-2ca5f80b93f1402a8ab1244b53ad0541), including videos, pitch decks, business cases, and more.
+All of our content created for the hackathon can be accessed on [this Notion page](https://mathis-hyperia-labs.notion.site/Solana-x-Encode-Hackaton-Hyperia-Labs-2ca5f80b93f1402a8ab1244b53ad0541), including videos, pitch decks, technical paper and more.

 ## Where can I start reviewing this project?